 Arkansas hires John Calipari to coach the Razorbacks, a day after stepping down from Kentucky

-FAYETTEVILLE, Ark.
-(AP) — Arkansas hired John Calipari as men’s basketball coach on Wednesday, a day after the Hall of Fame coach stepped down from the Kentucky program he led to the 2012 NCAA championship.
+FAYETTEVILLE, Ark. — Arkansas hired John Calipari as men’s basketball coach a day after the Hall of Fame coach stepped down from the Kentucky program he led to the 2012 NCAA championship.

 Arkansas vice chancellor and director of athletics Hunter Yurachek announced Calipari’s hiring in a release.
 Calipari signed a five-year contract with a base annual salary of $7 million through April 2029 with a maximum of two automatic rollover years for NCAA Tournament appearances that would extend the contract to 2031.